 Newhanfu: You’re a doctor, right.
 Would you mind sharing your working lives with us?

 Lifen: I’m a cardiologist.
 It’s been about 15 years since the first day I face cardiac diseases.
 Speaking about this career, as you can imagine, I’m living under serious stress everyday.
-It’s me who decide if my patients’ can continue their lives.
+It’s me who decides if my patients’ can continue their lives.
 The white coat I wear, the demeanor I bring with me, and the reputation of the profession I entered, all of these stand for a sacred trust that comes with great responsibility.

 Newhanfu: No doubt it’s a sacred profession.
 As you mentioned, there’s a lot of pressure you need to face in your career life.
 Are there any hobbies or interests that help you to reach a work-life balance?
-I know you ‘re a Hanfu fanatic, and that’s why we have today’s talk.
+I know you‘re a Hanfu fanatic, and that’s why we have today’s talk.
 Could you talk about it?
 What is the role Hanfu play in your life?

 Lifen: Hanfu, in my view, is not only a clothing but a symbol of spirit.
-There are many different styles of Hanfu that associated with certain dynastic and history of China.
+There are many different styles of Hanfu associated with certain dynastic and history of China.
 For example, Han dynasty clothing was a loose, one-piece robe to emphasize modesty, while skirts during the Tang dynasty were typically tied above or on the bust to create the outline of a fuller figure.
 Meanwhile, Ming dynasty clothing often featured pleated skirts and wide collars.
 I enjoy collecting Hanfu that represents different time periods and social values, and imagining myself traveling through time.
 I do love history, not only Chinese but in global aspect.
 By collecting Hanfu and studying the related history, I could learned how societies functioned, how people interacted with each other, and most importantly, how cultures were formed and spread.
 This, indeed, helps a lot to eliminate my pressure from work.

 Newhanfu: Could you talk about your collections?
 Which Hanfu do you have already?